Get,

 • It may be a diuretic (increases urine output)

-• It may act as an anti- inflammatory agent5
+• It may act as an anti-inflammatory agent5

 Also Read: Apricot: Uses, Benefits & Side Effects

-Potential Uses of Bael:
+Potential Uses of Bael

 Bael might have the following potential uses:

-Potential uses of Bael for diabetes:
+Potential Uses of Bael for Diabetes

 Furthermore, as per a clinical trial, lowering of blood cholesterol and slight lowering of blood glucose might be possible in some patients with diabetes to whom Bael leaf extract was administered.2 However, more research is required.
-Kindly consult a doctor for seriosu conditions such as diabetes which must be diagnosed and treated by a doctor.
+Kindly consult a doctor for serious conditions such as diabetes which must be diagnosed and treated by a doctor.

 Also Read: Paneer Dodi: Uses, Benefits & Side Effects

-Potential uses of Bael for stomach ulcers:
+Potential Uses of Bael for Stomach Ulcers

 Bael might have stomach protective effects.
-Stomach ulcers are mainly formed due to the accumulation of free radicals in the stomach cells (oxidative stress).Bael might exhibit antiulcer properties through its potential antioxidant activity and might eliminate the oxidative stress in the stomach lining and ulcer formation.
+Stomach ulcers are mainly formed due to the accumulation of free radicals in the stomach cells (oxidative stress).
+Bael might exhibit antiulcer properties through its potential antioxidant activity and might eliminate the oxidative stress in the stomach lining and ulcer formation.
 Additionally, the unripe Bael fruit might help with the damage to the stomach lining induced by absolute ethanol (alcohol) in the stomach.2 However, more research is required.
 Kindly consult a doctor, please do not self-medicate.

-Potential uses of Bael for inflammation:
+Potential Uses of Bael for Inflammation

-Bael extracts might help in the reduction of swelling, pain and fever.2 The alcoholic extract of Bael leaves might potentially inhibit the activation of a receptor (histamine receptor), which is responsible for inflammation and most of the symptoms of allergy and asthma.2 However, more research is required.
-Moreover, you should consult a doctor before using bael for health.
+Bael extracts might help in the reduction of swelling, pain, and fever.2 The alcoholic extract of Bael leaves might potentially inhibit the activation of a receptor (histamine receptor), which is responsible for inflammation and most of the symptoms of allergy and asthma.2 However, more research is required.
+Moreover, you should consult a doctor before using Bael for health.

-Potential uses of Bael for cancer:
+Potential Uses of Bael for Cancer

-In one of the studies, the administration of Bael has shown the potential to interfere with the growth of a tumour.2 The exact mechanism has not yet been established, but the alcoholic extract of Bael might have the potential to help against the growth of cancer cells.2 A bioactive compound present in the leaf extract of Bael might show a potential to interfere with the growth of breast cancer cells.2 However, more research is required.
+In one of the studies, the administration of Bael has shown the potential to interfere with the growth of a tumor.2 The exact mechanism has not yet been established, but the alcoholic extract of Bael might have the potential to help against the growth of cancer cells.2 A bioactive compound present in the leaf extract of Bael might show a potential to interfere with the growth of breast cancer cells.2 However, more research is required.
 Moreover, cancer is a serious condition and must be diagnosed and treated by a doctor.

-Potential uses of Bael for infections:
+Potential Uses of Bael for Infections

 Bael might be effective for various infections caused by bacteria, indicating that it might act as a potent antibacterial agent.2